 For companies with structured data in other enterprise systems, PLI can provide value to additional teams, including manufacturing, supply chain and service.

-Bring performance insights from connected products back into R&D process.
+Bring performance insights from connected products back into the R&D process.
 Facilitate data-driven design.

 Correlate design decisions to product quality results.
-Predict quality issues and prescribe solutions.
+Predict and avoid quality issues.

 Correlate design decisions to manufacturing performance (scrap, yield, quality).

 Leverage cost and procurement data to identify cost reduction opportunities.

 Correlated design decisions to customer experience, adverse events and complaints.